Industrial microwave generators

 The microwave generators can be a perfect solution to improve thermal processes in different sectors.
 They also represent an energy source than can be used for scientific and industrial applications.

 The microwave generators are ideal to improve heating and drying processes.
-For the food industry, they allow food products to be quickly tempered or defrosted; but they can also be used in the industrial sector to heat or dry different kinds of materials (ceramics, wood, powder, textiles…) and for chemical processes such as vulcanization or polymerization.
+For the food industry, they allow food products to be quickly tempered or defrosted; but they can also be used in the industrial sector to heat or dry different kinds of materials (ceramics, wood, powder, textiles…), for power-to-x and hydrogen synthesis, and for chemical processes such as vulcanization or polymerization.

 The microwave energy also has advantages sought in the scientific field, especially to generate plasma.
 Especially, SAIREM microwave generators can be used for the production of PECVD synthetic diamonds.Contact us